Home - HomeschoolMath.net

 1000

-, or 0.006 - six thousandths.
+, or 0.006 (six thousandths).

 The third decimal digit from the decimal point is the thousandths digit.
-For example, 0.008 is eight thousandths.

 Read the whole set of three decimal digits as a number, and say “thousandths.”

-0.391 is read “391 thousandths,” and it is equal to 391
+0.391 is read “391 thousandths.”
+As a fraction, it is 391

 1000